2,5-Dimethoxy-4-iodoamphetamine: Society and culture

+Scientific research

+DOI is widely used in scientific research to study serotonergic psychedelics and the serotonin 5-HT_{2} receptors.
+This is in part due to the fact that it is not a controlled substance in the United States.
+However, DOI is poised to become a Schedule I controlled substance in this country in the near future, which will greatly restrict access to the drug.
+A number of alternatives to DOI have been suggested for use in research, including the non-selective serotonin 5-HT_{2A} receptor agonist TCB-2 and the selective serotonin 5-HT_{2A} receptor agonists 25CN-NBOH and LPH-5.
+Another notable but much more recent compound is TGF-8027, which is a highly selective serotonin 5-HT_{2A} receptor agonist and among the most selective such drugs currently known.

 Legal status

 Australia

 The Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP) of Australia does not list DOI as a prohibited substance.

 Canada

 Listed as a Schedule 1 as it is an analogue of amphetamine.
 The CDSA was updated as a result of the Safe Streets and Communities Act, changing amphetamines from Schedule 3 to Schedule 1.